Dates: 20 - 25 January 2020

 ** Rooms are all at the same cost in the package and they have been allocated as single on a first come first serve basis. **

 This retreat will offer silent periods of stillness and moving meditation, yoga as well as group and individual discussions with the teachers.
-Teachers will also offer daily talks and systematic meditation instructions that are imbued with the spirit of kindness and compassion.
+The emphasis will be developing a trust in your own mind.
+Teachers will also offer daily talks which will point to the integration of Buddhist ideas and actual practice.
 The quiet, continuity, spaciousness and good company will support you in developing an open, flexible and dynamic practice.

-This is a silent meditation retreat with intensive periods of practice.
-It will be appropriate for most people to have had some practice of mindfulness meditation beforehand (e.g. having completed the 8 week MBSR or MBCT course).
+Anyone is welcome to attend this inner adventure!
+However as this is a silent meditation retreat with intensive periods of practice, it will be beneficial for most people to have had some practice of mindfulness meditation beforehand (e.g. having completed the 8 week MBSR or MBCT course).
 Do be in touch if you want to check that it will be suitable for you.

 BA, Dip Psych (ANZAP) Workplace Trainer, Cert V, Yoga teacher (YA200H)